stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 #### Variant Validation Status

 When variants are assessed by analysts, they make a determination about how confident they are that the variant is correctly called and present only in the tumor sample.
-This is a wholistic determination using read counts for all sequencing types available, along with computationally derived statistics created by our post-processing pipeline.
+This determination uses read counts for all sequencing types available, along with computationally derived statistics created by our post-processing pipeline.
 Potential pathogenicity is not included in this evaluation.

 #### Variant Filtering